PRESTO: Fast Motion Planning Using Diffusion Models Based on Key-Configuration Environment Representation: Method

 \section{Method}

 \ourmethod{} comprises of three key components, illustrated in Figure~\ref{fig:header}.
-First, we generate a set of key configurations and their collision states from the motion-planning dataset.
-Based on the resulting representation, we train a conditional diffusion model, incorporating trajectory optimization costs to guide the model toward smooth and collision-free trajectories.
-Finally, we feed the trajectory generated by the diffusion model to trajectory optimization.
+First, we generate a set of key configurations and their collision states from the motion planning dataset.
+Based on the resulting representation, we train a conditional diffusion model that incorporates motion-planning costs to guide the model toward smooth and collision-free trajectories.
+Finally, we feed the trajectories generated by the diffusion model to trajectory optimization.
 Each component of our framework is detailed in the following sections.